Samantha Joye Named 2020 Endowed Biogeochemistry Lecturer

 In 2015, an anonymous donor made a major gift to the Geochemical Society to launch a new endowed lecture to highlight innovative research in biogeochemistry.
 This prestigious lecture series, presented annually at the Goldschmidt Conference, recognizes a prominent scientist who is making cutting-edge field-based measurements or laboratory measurements on field samples in the area of biogeochemistry.

-Nominations are now open for the 2020 Endowed Biogeochemistry Lecture, to be delivered at Goldschmidt2020 in Honolulu, Hawai'i, USA.
+Nominations are due on Oct.
+31 of each year for the following year's lecture.
 The lecturer will receive a complimentary registration and travel stipend.

 - Nominee's CV (up to 4 pages)